alvinabad/vpntools/README.md

 ## Reverse Tunnel Connection

-If you don't have access to a host machine due to some firewall access policy, e.g., incoming connections are not allowed to the host machine, but the host machine has access to your host, you can still connect to that remote machine by setting up a reverse tunnel.
+If you don't have SSH access to a remote host machine due to some firewall restriction, e.g., incoming SSH connections are not allowed, but the remote host can SSH to your machine, you will still be able to SSH to that remote machine by setting up a reverse tunnel.
+The reverse tunnel works like you don't have access to the door of the castle, however, there is someone inside the castle that can open a tunnel for you and now you can enter.

-Reverse tunnel works by initiating an SSH connection from the remote host server into your host and maintaining that connection running.
-With that connection in place, you will then be able to SSH into the remote machine via that link.
+In order to create this tunnel connection, you need someone from the remote machine to initiate an SSH connection into your machine using the -R option.
+Once that tunnel connection is up and running, you will then be able to SSH from your machine into the remote host.

 Below are the steps to set up a reverse tunnel connection.